robleto/ShakesFind/neon/NEON-MIGRATION.md

-# Neon Database Migration Guide
+# Neon Database Migration Guide (v2 Shakespeare Refactor)

+## Important Version 2 Notice
+The project has been refactored from a "Game Awards" domain to the "Shakespeare Productions" domain (v2.0.0).
+All references to awards, categories, bgg_id, etc. now map to productions data: play titles, companies, venues, cities, countries, status, and start dates.
+Legacy endpoints `/api/awards` and `/api/categories` return HTTP 410 (Gone).

+If you are upgrading an existing deployment:
+1. Apply updated `neon/schema.sql` to add the `productions` table and full text search artifacts.
+2. Run `neon/seed.sql` to populate sample productions (optional).
+3. Remove code or clients depending on award-specific parameters (award_set, category, type, bgg_id).
+4. Update any automation hitting `/api/?s=...` queries to use production-related filters (company, city, status, year).
+5. Re-generate API keys only if you rotated secrets; key validation logic is unchanged.

 ## Overview
-This guide walks you through migrating the Game Awards API from Supabase to Neon, a modern serverless PostgreSQL platform.
+This guide walks you through migrating the Shakespeare Productions API from Supabase to Neon, a modern serverless PostgreSQL platform.

 ## Why Neon?